Geontech/angular-redhawk/README.md

 This should rebuild the `angular-redhawk(.min).js`, `vendor.js`, and `vendor.css` packages.

-> NOTE: This process is only required if you `angular-redhawk` has been modified to have newer/different dependencies.
+> NOTE: This process is only required if your `angular-redhawk` has been modified to have newer/different dependencies or if you have modified `angular-redhawk` itself (added directives, etc.).
 If your web app has dependencies, modify its own `bower.json` instead and include the necessary files in your HTML.

+## Adding Functionality

+Modifying any of the `js` or `html` files under `src/` requires that you run `grunt` to repackage the distribution files.

+Should you need to define a new AngularJS module and then extend it in additional files, define the module in a `def.js` file.
+The `Gruntfile.js` is written to concatenate `def.js` first, and then the remaining scripts to resolve dependency issues while still allowing for a clean directory structure.